 Great Duck Island

-About five miles from the mainland, this island has been a favored home for seabirds, including eider ducks and petrel, which often raise their young here.
-The light and the island are currently owned by the Nature Conservancy, which manages it as a bird sanctuary, and the keeper's house is used for ecological research.
-The Maine branches of the Nature Conservancy and the Audubon Society offer occasional bird-watching tours that include views of the white, cylindrical light, and boat tours offer views from the water.
-A burial ground nearby has the grave of two shipwrecked men found frozen to death in each other's arms.
+Located about five miles from the mainland, Great Duck Island has been a favored home for seabirds.
+The light station was built in 1890.
+The Nature Conservancy now owns the island and manages it as a bird sanctuary.
+The College of the Atlantic owns the lighthouse and keeper’s house, which are used for ecological research.
+You can take a boat tour that offers views from the water.
+Occasional birdwatching tours are also available.
+A burial ground nearby has the grave of three shipwrecked men found frozen to death in each other's arms.